quasientio/scriptchat/README.md

 4. Switch models: `/model` then select a model
 5. Continue chatting with the new model
 6. Rename or branch to organize: `/rename new-name` or `/branch`
-7. Load a previous conversation: `/load`
+7. Open a previous conversation: `/open`
 8. Exit when done: `/exit` or Ctrl+C

 ## Examples Gallery